pqrsooo/image_res/README.md

     flutter packages pub run image_res:main
     ```

-**Note that** this plugin can be installed globally by `flutter pub global activate image_res`.
+**Note that** this plugin can be installed globally by `flutter packages pub global activate image_res`.
 Instead of typing a long command shown above, you can run it by just `imgres`.

 If you encounters an issue indicating `dart: command not found`, please install Dart separately first and try running again.